stylekit/stylekit.github.io/_posts/_temp/_2017-06-01_Simplicity.md

 }
 ```

+#### Unwrapping JSON data
+By using subScripts you can create unboxing methods that work automatically.
+No custom setup required.

 **End-note:**
 Customization is key to creating an artisan experience.
 But customization should not get in the way of DRY: Don't repeat your self.
 If you have too much customization you can't easily pivot your product.
 Abstraction allows you to only focus on what is core in your app.